On this page

 Another thing that we have learned is that the moral/social/religious/ethical considerations are not the only ones that may be preventing some of the states from embracing online poker.
 For example, some of the states may be too small and do not perceive themselves as having enough of a market for the regulation of online poker sites to be a profitable endeavor for either the sites or for themselves.
 Some States, still, have already expressly outlawed Online Gambling in any form, which includes poker.
 It is unlikely that states in the latter category will come around, although, some states (such as Virginia) have surprised with their willingness to legalize and regulate Daily Fantasy Sports.
 With respect to states in the former category, it is possible that they will legalize Online Poker at a later time when they can essentially link up their operations (or those of other sites) with other States and thereby create a more efficient market.

-Another likely case is simply that many states simply do not care about Online Poker Regulation very much one way or another, and we see this in States such as New York where Online Poker legalization was tacked onto other Legislative measures.
+Another likely case is simply that many states simply do not care about Online Poker Regulation very much one way or another.
 There are other states still in which various pieces of Legislation, whether they concern the legalization of Online Poker or just Online Gambling in general, are introduced, but then die a Senate death before going to a general vote, or perhaps, before they make it out of committee.

 Texas is another example of a state that has not legalized and regulated online poker for a much different reason, that reason being simply that they will follow suit of the Federal Government, thus, if the Feds legalize Online Poker, then so will Texas.